 - Central cooking chambers are often pretty big and wide open, so you can smoke lots of food at once.

 - They rely on charcoal, wood, or both as fuel.
 Personally, I like to use a mixture of both charcoal and wood.
-The charcoal serves as a great base to your fire with some extra flavor add coming from wood and wood chips.
+The charcoal serves as a great base for your fire with some extra flavor added coming from wood and wood chips.

 - Lots of models feature some sort of grill combination with the offset smoker.
 Typically this comes in the form of grates over the smoke box, but some have the option to grill in the main chamber too.

 - Despite the reputation, you can find a quality smoker without taking out a loan!
-All of the models on this best offset smoker under $1000 list I’d be happy to end up with.
+All of the models on this best offset smoker under the $ 1,000 list I’d be happy to end up with.